fredotran/traffic-sign-detector-yolov4/README.md

 Thank you AlexeyAB for your repository : **[YOLOv4 improvement](https://github.com/AlexeyAB/darknet)**

-Thank you Andrew Mvd for your dataset : https://www.kaggle.com/andrewmvd
+Thank you Andrew Mvd for your dataset : [Kaggle profile](https://www.kaggle.com/andrewmvd)